 Empathy, support, and open communication can go a long way to gauge where your aging parent is in the process.
 Emotions are no doubt high when these topics arise and taking time to talk compassionately with your parent can provide the insight and clarity that you need to prioritize steps for your elderly parent.
 If your parent needs more than a house cleaner or a driver, offer empathy, patience, and engage them when choosing a caregiver or care facility.
 It could be very frightening for your parent to move and live with other people they do not know in an environment that is unfamiliar, such as a skilled nursing care facility.
 Reassure your parent that you are present, involved, and care deeply.

-Wherever your parent is in the stages of care-giving, Jefferson Park at Dandridge can offer additional support.
+Wherever your parent is in the stages of care-giving, Jefferson Park can offer additional support.
 One suggested resource is a book by Barbara Kane, “Coping with Your Difficult Older Parent: A Guide for Stressed-Out Children.”
-If you feel it’s time for your parents to receive more long-term care by living in a skilled nursing facility, give Jefferson Park at Dandridge a call at 865-397-3163 or contact us online to speak with one of our team members about our services.
+If you feel it’s time for your parents to receive more long-term care by living in a skilled nursing facility, give Jefferson Park a call at 865-397-3163 or contact us online to speak with one of our team members about our services.